 - as a member of Council, they respect the decision making process of Council which is based on a decision by the majority of Councillors; and - the opinion expressed is the personal view of that particular Councillor and not an endorsed position of Council.
-It is the responsibility of the individual Councillor to ensure that the community could not be confused or misled about the decisions of Council as a result of their communication.
+It is the responsibility of the individual Councillor to ensure that the community could not be confused or misled as a result of their communication.
 This extends to formal and informal communication (i.e. on social media, the print media or in dialogue/email to residents.)